IIIF/website/source/event/2019/goettingen/index.md

 * Monday 24th of June - Showcase
 * Tuesday 25th of June - Workshops
-* Wednesday 26th of June - Plenary session including lightening talks
+* Wednesday 26th of June - Plenary session including lightning talks
 * Thursday 27th and Friday 28th of June - Parallel sessions

 Stay tuned to the [IIIF-Discuss][iiif-discuss] email list for announcements and updates.